 50 things to do in Cape Town for under R50

 There are so many ways to enjoy what Cape Town has to offer without spending a fortune.
-Here are 50 things to do in Cape Town for a mere R50 or less.
+This festive season, be kind to your pocket and make the most of Cape Town without breaking the bank.
+Here are 50 things to do in Cape Town for R50 or less.

-To save even more money on your trip, get hold of an City Pass card for generous discounts on Cape Town’s top attractions
+To save even more money on your trip, get hold of an City Pass card for generous discounts or free entry to Cape Town’s top attractions

 TAKE A HOP-ON HOP-OFF TRAIN TRIP ALONG THE SOUTHERN LINE RAIL ROUTE

 The Southern Line Rail Route stretches between Cape Town and Simon’s Town.
 Besides it being a great way of getting from A to B, it’s also a relaxing way of seeing Cape Town’s varied scenes.
 The part of the journey between Muizenberg and Simon’s Town winds along the edge of the ocean and the views are brilliant.
 Buy the hop-on, hop-off ticket and stop at Muizenberg for a surf; Kalky’s in Kalk Bay for some mouth-watering fish and chips; and Simonstown for a trip to Boulders Beach for a visit with the penguins (this visit to the penguins will cost extra).

 More Info: Cape Town Train Times